dimitrioui/BEZIER-and-MESH/README.md

 You can blend the connected patches using the subroutine COMPOSE.C When the model is finished you can view it using the subroutine GRAPH_CO.C Using the subroutine MAKE_MES.C we desing a triangle 3D mesh.
-Finally the subrourine MAKEIGS.C creates an IGES file (from the mesh file) for further analysis using other packages.
+You can view the mesh using the subrutine GRBEZ.C Finally the subrourine MAKEIGS.C creates an IGES file (from the mesh file) for further analysis using other packages.